Military history of Native Americans: Revolutionary War

 During the Revolutionary War, both the early American colonists and the British wanted Natives on their side.
 Some, like the Abenakis, were persuaded not by a "cause that was not their own", but by whichever side could provide them with "provisions".
 In the south, along the Mississippi River in the area of Natchez, the Choctaws and Chickasaws became allies of the British.
-Those tribes agreed to pressure the colonists to stay loyal to Britain, in return for goods given to the them by the British.
+Those tribes agreed to pressure the colonists to stay loyal to Britain, in return for goods given to them by the British.
 Later in the war, the agreement fell apart as Britain reneged on their end of the deal and the tribes began pillaging settlers for their own interests.

 The Iroquois confederacy, an alliance of six Native American nations in New York that had existed in peace for hundreds of years, was divided by the Revolutionary War.
 Joseph Brant, part of the Mohawk tribe, attempted to convince other tribes to join the cause against the colonists.
 There was a differing of opinions amongst the Iroquois, with some supporting Brant and some not.
 While four of the tribes sided with the British, largely because of promises from the Crown that tribal land would be preserved, the Oneidas and the Tuscaroras sided with the colonists.